Quantum-Accelerators/quacc/docs/src/user/covalent.md

 ### Running Workflows with Complex Connectivity

-Now that you understand how to write and run simple workflows consisting of Quacc recipes, let's consider a more complex example.

 For this example, let's consider a toy scenario where we wish to relax a bulk Cu structure, carve all possible slabs, and then run a new relaxation calculation on each slab.

-In Quacc, there are two types of recipes: 1) individual compute tasks that are functions; 2) defined workflows that are classes.
+In Quacc, there are two types of recipes: 1) individual compute tasks that are functions; 2) workflows that are classes.
 Here, we are interested in importing a workflow, so it will be instantiated slightly differently from the prior examples.
 See the example below:

 ```python
 import covalent as ct